 Mental Health Resources to Support First Responders

-Workers in helping professions often care for people who are in crisis and have to deal with the secondary trauma resulting from addressing those situations.
+Workers in helping professions often care for people in crisis and must deal with the secondary trauma that arises from addressing those situations.
 Their work can put their own mental health at risk.

-While social workers operate under different conditions, Nytko includes them when she talks about first responders because they often work in child welfare and with crisis hotlines to address people’s problems.
+While social workers operate under different conditions, Nytko includes them among first responders because they often work in child welfare and with crisis hotlines to address people’s problems.
 She said the same goes for educators.

-“Even though their work looks different than a police officer or a paramedic, firefighter and so forth, they are still really on the frontlines as well,” she said.
+“Even though their work looks different from that of a police officer or a paramedic, firefighter, and so forth, they are still really on the frontlines as well,” she said.
 “They’re in classrooms, especially post-COVID.
 They’re experiencing disinterest.
-They’re experiencing high parental engagement and high parental disengagement as well as a lot of community negativity.
+They’re experiencing high parental engagement and disengagement, as well as significant community negativity.
 They have a hard job, too.”

 How to Support First Responders and Their Mental Health